Asthma Disparities and Health Inequities

 Why are faith communities the setting for Not One More Life?

 It is really very simple.
 Communities of faith are enduring bases of leadership in the community and foster both physical and spiritual well-being in their neighborhood.
 NOML screenings found that only 17% of participants had a low symptom score and normal lung function, while 38.5% had a high symptom score and abnormal lung function.
 The best news of NOML is that 90% of the participants reported seeing a physician after a NOML session.

 There’s a lot of work to be done to improve asthma care for communities of color and NOML is a model program of bringing care to where it is needed most.

 Articles on Health Disparities

-Join us on December 17th when the speakers will give us a COVID-19 vaccine update including challenges in vaccination related to trust and health inequities.
+In this recorded webinar, speakers give us a COVID-19 vaccine update including challenges in vaccination related to trust and health inequities.